1976–77 Football League Cup

-The 1976–77 Football League Cup was the 17th season of the Football League Cup, a knockout competition for England's top 92 football clubs.
+The 1976–77 Football League Cup was the 17th season of the Football League Cup, a football knockout competition for England's top four tier clubs.
 The competition started on 14 August 1976 and ended with the final going to a second replay on 13 April 1977.

 The final was contested by First Division teams Aston Villa and Everton at Wembley Stadium in London, followed by replays at Hillsborough and finally being decided at Old Trafford.